yufoo1/yufoo1.github.io/docs/web-app-development/Set Up Personal Site and Deploy Through GitHub.md

 ## Deploy Through GitHub

-If you want to deploy your site through Github, you should firstly create a repository named your username.github.io.
+If you want to deploy your site through GitHub, you should firstly create a repository named your username.github.io.
 Since your site isn't built with `Jekyll`, you should write `CI/CD` to implement deployment automatically.
 Here is the teaplate for `CI/CD`:

 ```yaml
 name: "Deploy"